learodrigo/react-googlesheets/README.md

 # Turning G-Spreadsheets into a REST API

 Hey!
 Check out this, is quiet nice way to connect to your spreadsheets via API.
 I didn't know that it was possible.
-For the whole explanation, check this [https://www.freecodecamp.org/news/react-and-googlesheets/](tutorial from freeCodeCamp) I followed from [https://github.com/nishant-666](@nishant-666).
+For the whole explanation, check this [tutorial from freeCodeCamp](https://www.freecodecamp.org/news/react-and-googlesheets/) I followed from [@nishant-666](https://github.com/nishant-666).
 It's pretty well explained and super fast to do.

 ## tl;dr

-For this you have to register for free in [https://sheet.best/](sheet.best), it turns spreadsheets into REST APIs for you to connect it to anything.
+For this you have to register for free in [sheet.best](https://sheet.best/), it turns spreadsheets into REST APIs for you to connect it to anything.
 Simple and fast, start now and see the possibilities.
 And an access to a Drive to create the file, obviously.

-Also here's the [https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env](documentation) for handling .env with `create-react-app`
+Also here's the [documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env) for handling .env with `create-react-app`

 ## Available Scripts